-STAIRS is the web-based system for long-term care Medicaid cost reporting in the State of Texas.
+STAIRS is a web-based system used for long-term care Medicaid cost reporting in the State of Texas.
 The system is in use for all long-term services and supports programs that are required to submit cost reports: the 24-hour Residential Child Care (24RCC) program; the Intermediate Care Facility for Individuals with an Intellectual Disability or Related Condition (ICF/IID) program; the Home and Community-based Services (HCS) and Texas Home Living (TxHmL) waiver programs; the Nursing Facilities (NF), Primary Home Care (PHC) and Community Living Assistance and Support Services (CLASS) programs (including both CLASS Case Management Agency (CLASS CMA) and Class Direct Service Agency (CLASS DSA) providers) via the CPC (CLASS/PHC) Cost Report; the Day Activity and Health Services (DAHS) program; and the Residential Care (RC) program.

-It is very important that the preparer read these instructions carefully.
+The preparer should read these important instructions carefully.

 Login IDs and passwords do not change year-to-year.
 The provider's designated Primary Entity Contact can access STAIRS via the links given in the email notifying them of their login ID and password.
-If the provider is new for 2018, the provider's Primary Entity Contact should receive an e-mail with their login information.
-If the provider's Primary Entity Contact has not received an e-mail with their login information, they should contact costinformation@hhsc.state.tx.us.
-Preparers can only access STAIRS if they have been designated as the Preparer by the Primary Entity Contact and have received an e-mail notifying them of their login ID and password for STAIRS.
+If the provider is new for 2022, the provider's Primary Entity Contact should receive an e-mail with their login information.
+If the provider's Primary Entity Contact has not received an e-mail with their login information, they should contact costinformationpfd@hhs.texas.gov.
+Preparers can only access STAIRS if they have been designated as the Preparer by the Primary Entity Contact and have received an email notifying them of their login ID and password for STAIRS.